ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

     display: none;
 }
 ```
-Once the module is available, it will remove 'datetimepicker-loading' from the body-node (should it be applied).
+Once the module is available, it will remove the class 'itsa-datetimepicker-loading' from the body-node (should it be applied).

 Examples